The Master of Science in Computer Science is a broad-based degree offering students

 Dr. Zhijiang Dong, Program Director

 The Department of Computer Science offers the Master of Science with a major in Computer Science and a minor at the graduate level.
-The department also offers courses and participates in the Ph.D. in Computational Science.
+The department also offers courses and participates in the Ph.D. in Computational and Data Science.

 Please see undergraduate catalog for information regarding undergraduate programs.